How much does a pool cleaner cost?Get a free quote now

 Overall, the more details you share, the easier it is for Taskers to give you exact estimates.

 A saltwater pool is up to three to 10 times cheaper to maintain than a chlorine pool because of cheaper chemicals and less frequent maintenance.
-If you use one bag of salt per month at $8/bag, you’ll need to budget $96/year for chemicals.
+If you use one bag of salt per month at $28/bag, you’ll need to budget $336/year for chemicals.

-Most chlorine pools require weekly chlorine tablets (costing around $10 each).
-So you might spend up to $500 (sometimes more) per year on chemicals.
+Most chlorine pools require weekly treatments from chlorine tablets (costing around $80 per bucket).
+This means you can pay up to $500 (sometimes more) per year on chemicals, plus labor costs, part replacement, and electricity to run your pool.

 It’s a good idea to have your pool cleaned every 1-4 weeks, depending on the time of year and whether your pool is near trees.
 Regular pool cleaning will help keep your overall costs low.